PrincessPandaSource/Sonic-Generations-Crazy-Model-Swap-Mod/README.md

 ARTools for ar file unpacking and repacking

 <a href="https://www.youtube.com/watch?v=_4xDkyN-L3o">This tutorial video</a> for teaching me how to hack the textures

+<a href="https://www.gimp.org/">GIMP</a> for recoloring the textures and <a href="http://www.mediafire.com/download/t1e1ca0ecmkpmag/gimp-dds-2.0.9-64bits.zip">this plug-in</a> for allowing GIMP to open DDS files

 <i>This modification is only meant to add onto Sonic Generations, which is a copyrighted game developed by Sonic Team at SEGA.
 You may not redistribute this without permission and this cannot be used for commerical purposes.
 If you want to showcase a video of you using this mod, please give proper credit and link this GitHub repository.</i>